opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-definitions/distribution-title.rst

 :Description: The title of the distribution
 :Usage Notes: The title is mandatory if the distribution contains only a part
-              of the content covered by the dataset: for example if it contains only the data for one year, whereas the dataset covers severel years in total.
+              of the content covered by the dataset: for example if it contains only the data for one year, whereas the dataset covers several years in total.